matteofortier/MTA_EDA_Project/mvp.md

 - Home games relate to a significant overall increase in foot traffic.
 - Excluding home game days relate to a significant overall decrease in foot traffic, potentially suggesting the large influence of home games on the average traffic of the station (makes sense).
-- The above relations do not apply to Midnight to 4am and 4am to 8am intervals, potentally suggest most games are in the afternoon or evening.
+- The above relations do not apply to Midnight to 4am and 4am to 8am intervals, potentally suggesting most games are in the afternoon or evening.